-- Ensuring the security of electricity supply; - Ensuring the competitiveness of the economy; and - Ensuring the long-term sustainability of electricity supply.
+- Ensuring the security of electricity supply; - Ensuring the transmission system is an economical system; and - Ensuring the long-term sustainability of electricity supply.

-In order to achieve these strategic objectives, we must invest in the development and maintenance of the electricity transmission network.
+In order to achieve these strategic objectives, we must invest in the planning, and operation of the electricity transmission network.
 Drivers of investment include:

-- Securing transmission network supplies; - Promoting market integration; and
+- Securing transmission network supplies;

+- Promoting market integration; and

-Facilitating the economic and efficient integration of Renewable Energy Sources (RES) and complementary thermal generation.
+- Facilitating the economic and efficient integration of Renewable Energy Sources (RES) and complementary thermal generation.